zarthur/CSCC-Android-Mobile-Applications-Notes/week_03/readme.md

 }
 ```

-Not that part of the code for *HintActivity* has been excluded from the above
+Note that part of the code for *HintActivity* has been excluded from the above
 code and is represented by the ellipses (...).

 If we run the app, we can press the **Hint** button to start the hint activity.